dbos-inc/dbos-docs/docs/python/examples/rag-slackbot.md

 DBOS(fastapi=app)
 ```

-Next, let's initialize LlamaIndex to use the app's Postgres database as the vector store
+Next, let's initialize LlamaIndex to use the app's Postgres database as its vector store.

 ```python
 set_global_handler("simple", logger=DBOS.logger)